rm-onata/flask-vuln-app/README.md

 Web applications are often targets for various types of attacks.
 Understanding these vulnerabilities is crucial for building secure applications.
 This repository provides practical examples of common web vulnerabilities, including:

+- CSS Injection
+- Cross-Site Request Forgery (OSRF)
+- Open Redirect
+- Server-Side Template Injection (SSTI)
 - SQL Injection
-- Cross-Site Scripting (XSS)
-- Cross-Site Request Forgery (CSRF)
-- Insecure Direct Object References (IDOR)
-- Security Misconfigurations

 Each example is implemented using Flask, a lightweight WSGI web application framework in Python.

 ## Vulnerabilities Covered

-1. **SQL Injection**: Demonstrates how attackers can manipulate SQL queries to gain unauthorized access to data.
+1. **CSS Injection**: Demonstrates how attackers can inject malicious CSS into a web application, potentially altering the appearance and behavior of the site.
-2. **Cross-Site Scripting (XSS)**: Shows how malicious scripts can be injected into web pages viewed by other users.
-3. **Cross-Site Request Forgery (CSRF)**: Illustrates how unauthorized commands can be transmitted from a user that the web application trusts.
+2. **Cross-Site Request Forgery (OSRF)**: Illustrates how unauthorized commands can be transmitted from a user that the web application trusts, leading to unintended actions.
+3. **Open Redirect**: Shows how attackers can manipulate URLs to redirect users to malicious sites, potentially leading to phishing attacks.
-4. **Insecure Direct Object References (IDOR)**: Explains how attackers can access resources by modifying the URL.
+4. **Server-Side Template Injection (SSTI)**: Explains how attackers can inject malicious code into server-side templates, allowing them to execute arbitrary code on the server.
-5. **Security Misconfigurations**: Highlights common misconfigurations that can lead to vulnerabilities.
+5. **SQL Injection**: Demonstrates how attackers can manipulate SQL queries to gain unauthorized access to data.

 ## Getting Started